muhammadfarhankt/Data-Structures-Algoithms-Resource-for-Beginners/README.md

 4. [`141.
 Linked List Cycle`](./Golang/Leetcode%20141%20Linked%20List%20Cycle.go): Given head, the head of a linked list, determine if the linked list has a cycle in it.
 5. [`19.
 Remove Nth Node From End of List`](./Golang/Leetcode%2019%20Remove%20Nth%20Node%20From%20End%20of%20List.go): Given the head of a linked list, remove the nth node from the end of the list and return its head.
 6. [`2095.
 Delete the Middle Node of a Linked List`](./Golang/blob/main/Golang/Leetcode%202095%20Delete%20the%20Middle%20Node%20of%20a%20Linked%20List.go): You are given the head of a linked list.
 Delete the middle node, and return the head of the modified linked list.
+7.  [`2807.
+Insert Greatest Common Divisors in Linked List`](./Golang/Leetcode%202807%20Insert%20Greatest%20Common%20Divisors%20in%20Linked%20List.go) : Medium Question but Medium - Easy level
-7. [`707.
-Design Linked List`](./Golang/Leetcode%20707%20Design%20Linked%20List.go): Design your implementation of the linked list.
+8. [`707.
+Design Linked List`](./Golang/Leetcode%20707%20Design%20Linked%20List.go): (Medium) Design your implementation of the linked list.
 </details>

 <details>